 First, you’re not spending money on things you don’t need.
 The clutter has been removed and with it all that old, stagnant energy.

 Remember, this weekend purge is NOT about organizing all the junk in your home.
 Organizing is just rearranging your current junk.
-Instead, commit to truly purging your stuff, and you’ll be amazed how awesome your home will look and you’ll feel.
+Instead, commit to truly purging your stuff, and you’ll be amazed how awesome your home will look and feel.

 Next week we’ll tackle the actual plan of how to get your home clean and clutter free in one weekend!
 Until then, what do you feel about clutter?
 Do you have too much of it?